 If you read through this and have some suggestions to improve, please get in touch or leave a comment!
 I’d love to hear from you.

-Things that one can name in No Man’s Sky fall under the following categories (click through for Odin’s Convention):
+Things that one can name with any given No Man’s Sky naming convention fall under the following categories (click through for Odin’s Convention):

 There are things in the game which have names that can’t be changed, including galaxies and regions (above the “systems” level at which players can begin having an influence).